rh-ai-labs/hello-there-ai-ops-workshop/openshift/README.md

    - Use `http://` (not `https://`) for internal cluster communication
    - URL must end with `/v1`
    - Use full FQDN: `<service-name>.<namespace>.svc.cluster.local`
+   - Include the correct port (typically 8080, not 80)

 2. **Check network policies:**
    ```bash